Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 12:48 It has a similar feel as FastAPI.

-12:51 It's high performance, partly because of PyDantic, partly because it has native async support, and partly just because they did a good job there.
+12:51 It's high performance, partly because of Pydantic, partly because it has native async support, and partly just because they did a good job there.

 12:58 Also fast to code.

-13:00 The type hints let you know what you're working with and automatically get conversions along with PyDantic, of course, does massive levels of like validation and conversion.
+13:00 The type hints let you know what you're working with and automatically get conversions along with Pydantic, of course, does massive levels of like validation and conversion.

 13:09 And it also has automatic docs with open API, formerly known as Swagger, similar to FastAPI in that regard.